Jaddes/NetworkScanner/docs/icmp_details.md

 ### Use Cases

 1. **Diagnostics**:
-   - `Ping`: Check the availability and responsiveness of a device on the network.
+   - **Ping**: Used to check the availability and responsiveness of a device on the network.
-   - `Traceroute`: Trace the path packets take through a network.
+   - **Traceroute**: Tracks the path packets take through the network to reach their destination.

 2. **Error Notifications**:
-   - **Destination Unreachable**: Alerts when a packet cannot reach its intended destination.
+   - **Destination Unreachable**: Indicates when a packet cannot reach its intended destination.
-   - **Time Exceeded**: Indicates that a packet's TTL (Time-To-Live) expired before reaching the destination.
+   - **Time Exceeded**: Indicates when a packet's TTL (Time-To-Live) value has expired before reaching its destination.

 ### How Ping Works

 1. A **client** sends an **ICMP Echo Request** (Type 8, Code 0) to the target device.
-2. The **target device**, if reachable, replies with an **ICMP Echo Reply** (Type 0, Code 0).
+2. The **target device**, if reachable, responds with an **ICMP Echo Reply** (Type 0, Code 0).
-3. The client measures:
+3. The client calculates:
-   - **Latency (RTT)**: The round-trip time for the packet to travel to the target and back.
+   - **Latency (RTT)**: The time for the packet to travel to the target and back.
-   - **Packet Loss**: The percentage of requests that fail to receive replies.
+   - **Packet Loss**: The percentage of packets that failed to receive a response.
 ### ICMP Packet Structure

 | Field           | Description                                                 |